hparra/python-notebook-example/README.md

 git push NAME BRANCH
 ```

-Looks like they work just fine in GitHub Enterprise Server 3.6.7.
+Looks like they work just fine on GitHub Enterprise Server 3.6.7.

 ## References